bjlkeng/bjlkeng.github.io/source/posts/iterative-summarization-using-llms.rst

 First up is the summary of the blog post experiments shown in Figure 1 (nevermind the 42 in the label, that's just the random seed) where the X-axis is the iteration number and the Y-axis is the length of the response.
+For these experiments, I only ran the "Summarize" prompt.
 The input data to this is a summary by :code:`gpt-4o` of a scrape of my blog, which you can look at `here <https://github.com/bjlkeng/sandbox/blob/master/llm_fixed_point/blog_gpt4o_summary.txt>`__.
 It's about 7.6 KB in size compared to all my blog posts which are closer to